MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 However, regardless of how snapshots are saved, a link to the snapshot is sent via the text chat, and the Teams user can view the snapshot and also view the link to the snapshot.

 For files: A link to the files sent by the Teams user is sent in the chat.
 During the call, the Remote Assist user can use the controls in the top-right corner of a file to save it to their OneDrive.
+Files in the user's OneDrive for Business can be viewed from the **Files tab** at any time by selecting the tab in the left navigation.

 ### How can I improve hologram stability?